CHTC/chtc-website-source/_uw-research-computing/software-overview-htc.md

    To use the container on CHTC servers, you'll need to distribute the container to right location.
    For Docker containers, this means "pushing" the container to Docker Hub or similar container registry.
-   For Apptainer containers, this typically means copying the container `.sif` file to the [staging system](file-avail-largedata.html).
+   For Apptainer containers, this typically means copying the container `.sif` file to the [/staging system](file-avail-largedata.html).

 You can then use the container following the [instructions above](#use-an-existing-container).